Kostas Papageorgiou (footballer, born 1941): Club career

 With the yellow-blacks he had an active participation, but the competition for a place in the team's offense was very tough.
 On 1 March 1964 he scored a hat-trick in the 4–0 home win against Olympiacos Chalkida.
 On 4 April 1965 he scored all four goals of his team, in a 4–0 win against Athninaikos at home.
 Three days later, he scored at the derby against Olympiacos, where AEK won by 1–2 with a comeback, at Karaiskakis Stadium.
 On 13 June 1965 he scored 4 of the 5 goals in the 5–0 home win against Niki Volos.
 He scored a brace in a dramatic 3–3 draw against Olympiacos in Nea Filadelfeia.
 On 30 January 1966 he scored the winner in the final minutes in an away win against Egaleo.
+On 15 July 1966 it was decided by the General Sport's Secretary and AEK to support the Greek-based Alexander the Great by providing them with four of their footballers until the end of the season in order for the club to stay in the Victorian State League.
+Those footballers were Simigdalas, Nikolaidis, Pomonis and Papageorgiou.
+Papageorgiou played 7 matches and scored four times and alongside his teammates at AEK he helped the club avoid relegation by finishing 10th.
+After the end of the season in September, they returned to AEK.
 He scored the winner against FK Vardar at home for the Balkans Cup on 19 April 1967, in a season that they went undefeated, losing only in the final by Fenerbahçe.
 On 14 July 1968 he scored the only goal of his team shaping the final 2–1 away from home against Olympiacos, for the semi-finals of the Cup.
 On 18 September 1968 he scored his only goal for the UEFA competitions in a 3–0 home win against Jeunesse Esch, contributing to the club's course to the quarter-finals of the European Cup.
 With AEK he won the Championship of 1968, as well as two Cups.
 The limited number of permitted substitutions at that time and the presence of star players in the then yellow–black offensive line did not allow him to make more participations.
 In 1969 as a part of renewall of Branko Stanković in the club's roster, he left AEK, a departure for which he has repeatedly expressed his displeasure.